jaykang920/x2clr/README.md

 You may clone the latest source code of x2clr from its [GitHub repository](https://github.com/jaykang920/x2clr.git).

 Zipped archives containing specific tagged versions of the source code are available in [releases](https://github.com/jaykang920/x2clr/releases).

+### Unity3D

+If you want to use x2clr in Unity3D, you should build it with the conditional compile constant UNITY_WORKAROUND and drop the DLL into the Assets/Plugin folder.

 Documentation
 -------------